 If you’re new to prepping, one thing to keep in mind is that there is a ton of preparedness gear and supplies out there that you can purchase with your hard-earned money, and you can wind up spending a small fortune.
 Unless, that is, you learn how to make homemade survival gear.

 There are plenty of items that you can make yourself fairly inexpensively.
 DIY items will often work just fine for what you need to survive and you can avoid spending your hard earned money on store bought items.

-In some examples, you’ll need to make the item in advance, other times you can use what you find in nature or your environment to make the gear.
+In some projects you’ll need to make the item in advance, other times you can use what you find in nature or your environment to make the gear.

 Table of Contents